- Manuscript must be formatted in accordance with the Instructions to Authors.

 - The Online Supplement must contain its own independent reference section with references numbered sequentially, beginning with reference 1, even if some of these references duplicate those in the print version.

 - With the exception of video files and large datasets in Excel file format, authors must compile all Online Supplement materials into one (1) PDF file.
 The first page of this PDF should include the heading, "SUPPLEMENTAL MATERIAL."
-This PDF should include the following supplemental material: Detailed Methods, Supplemental Figures and Figure Legends, Supplemental Tables, Supplemental References, and Legends for the Video files.
+This PDF should include the following supplemental material: Supplemental Figures and Figure Legends, Supplemental Tables, Supplemental References, and Legends for the Video files.
 Please upload this PDF to your author area.

 - The entire Online Supplement consists of the following: